Mekhlabhishek/Test1/book/chapter-3.md

 specs: ['test/specs/**/*.js']
 ```

-Here we are specifying where where wdio should look for the executable files.
+Here we are specifying where wdio should look for the executable files.

 2. Browser configuration